SIDN/spin/README.md

     |                                               |
     +--+--+--+--+--+--+--+--+--+--+--+--+--+--+--+--+

-The PROTOCOL VERSION value is 1.
+The PROTOCOL VERSION (1 byte) value is 1.

-COMMAND is one of:
+COMMAND (1 byte) is one of:

 * SPIN_CMD_GET_IGNORE = 1
 * SPIN_CMD_ADD_IGNORE = 2